jerry-vrabel-development/dunbarsNumber/README.md

 In the context of startups and organizations, Dunbar's Number is often cited to highlight the challenges of maintaining a cohesive culture and effective communication as a company grows beyond a certain size.
 When a company exceeds Dunbar's Number, it becomes more difficult for employees to know each other well, resulting in potential communication bottlenecks, decreased trust, and a greater reliance on formal structures and processes to manage interactions.
 Therefore, understanding Dunbar's Number can inform strategies for managing organizational growth, fostering relationships, and preserving a sense of community within larger teams.

+## Dunbar's Number - Social Media
-Creating a social media app based on Dunbar's Number algorithm could be a fascinating concept.
-Here are some potential features and concepts you could explore:
+Creating a social media app based on Dunbar's Number algorithm is fascinating concept.
+Here are some potential features and concepts I will explore:

 1. **Limited Connections:** Implement a limit on the number of connections a user can have, based on Dunbar's Number.
 Users could only add a certain number of friends or connections, encouraging them to prioritize relationships with those they truly care about.